avisrabon22/chatappfront/README.md

-# chatappfront
-for front end of chat app
+# chat app front end

+## Subject:
+-- Using react vite js to develope a intaractive front end system for Chat communication